-The evaluation for this course consists of a test component and a reflection component.
+The evaluation for this course consists of a written component, a test component, and a participation component.

-Reflection component Test component

-Pre-class reflection Weekly; see assignment

-(participation) instructions for details 4% Term test (2 hours) February 14 26%
+Written component Test component Participation component Weekly reflection papers See assignment instructions for details 20% Term test (2 hours) February 14 22% Pre-class reflection Ongoing 5% Final reflection paper April 3 20% Exam (2 hours) TBA 23% In-class participation Ongoing 10%

-Weekly reflection Weekly; see assignment

-papers instructions for details 24% Exam (2 hours) TBA 26%

-Final reflection paper April 4 20%

-Reflection component
+Participation component

 Weekly reflection papers: Each week we will discuss controversial theories in the literature.
 In order to facilitate this discussion, we will put a theory "on trial".
 Before class each week, I will post a "debate statement" on Quercus related to that week's lecture topic.
 Each week you will be assigned to either a "support" group or "against" group.
 You should submit a short response (via Quercus) that either supports or refutes the statement based on your assigned group.
 Your response should match your assigned group, regardless of your own opinions on the matter.
 This pre-class reflection should be no more than 1 paragraph long.
-There will be 10 of these during the term but only 8 will count toward your grade.
-Please note: the first 8 you submit will be graded so you don't need to submit more than that.
+You should submit one pre-class reflection paragraph each week, which will be scored based on participation (10 weeks X 0.5% each =) 5%

-During class we will devote some time to discussing the debate statement in small groups.
+In-class participation: During class we will devote some time to discussing the debate statement in small groups.
 You will have the opportunity to discuss with students who are making a similar argument as you and those who are taking the opposite side.
-After class you can use the information from the discussion (and information from the suggested readings) to write a reflection paper about the debate statement.
-In this paper you will make an argument to either support or refute the debate statement.
-You are expected to complete 6 reflection papers this term.
-Each reflection paper is worth 4% for a total of 24% of the final grade.
+After a small group discussion, we will discuss the issues as a class.
+Your participation score will be based on your weekly participation in the small-group discussions and the larger in-class discussions.